 The Company did not identify any critical judgements that management has made in the process of applying accounting policies that may have a significant effect on the amounts recognized in the consolidated financial statements.

 SIGNIFICANT ACCOUNTING POLICIES

-The Company's significant accounting policies are described in Note 3 to the consolidated financial statements for the year ended November 30, 2022.
+The Company's significant accounting policies including IFRS Standard Issued, But Not Yet Effective are described in Note 3 to the consolidated financial statements for the year ended November 30, 2023.